dnguyen2017/moose-models/harvest_analysis.md

 4. *Ticks detach from moose and lay eggs.*
     + The expected proportion of ticks that are engorged females lay eggs.
 Of the laid eggs, some proportion successfully eclose and will be recruited as questing larvae in the subsequent year.

-5. *Moose give birth to calves (only females are tracked).*
+5. *Moose give birth to calves.*
-    + Note, this current model does not include stage-structure, so moose are immediately recruited into the adult class.
+    + The current model includes two stages, calf and adult (only females are tracked).
-    + Moose recruitment is currently density-independent in this model, so moose population in this model grows or declines exponentially when ticks are absent.
+    + Moose recruitment is currently density-independent in this model, so moose population in this model grows or declines exponentially when ticks are absent similar to previous models of moose population dynamics [@jones_assessment_2016].

 <!-- insert image of model structure here -->